-Clause(s) Description 10 You must provide us with emergency contact details and in extreme, life or death, circumstances (as defined within the clause).
-We may use these details without your explicit consent.
+Clause(s) Description 10 You must provide us with emergency contact details and in extreme, life or death, circumstances (as defined within the clause) we may use these details without your explicit consent.
 1.2 You accept these terms and conditions in their entirety when you enrol or re- enrol on your course.
 4.3 There are other regulations, policies and procedures which Falmouth students are required to comply with and these are listed.
-4.5 We may make changes to our regulatory and policy environment where we think this is beneficial.
+4.4 We may make changes to our regulatory and policy environment where we think this is beneficial.
 You will have the opportunity not to accept these changes and be supported to complete your studies elsewhere.
-5 If you are studying with one of our partners you need to be aware of their terms and conditions too.
-6.7 Your tuition fees do not cover all costs associated with studying your course.
-Indicative additional costs are published by the University (e.g. in the "fees and funding" tab of the course listing on the website) and included in your welcome letter.
-6.9/6.10/6.11 If you withdraw from your course you may still be liable for fees and if you have a fee debt to the University you will not be allowed to re-enrol.
-Failure to arrange for payment of your tuition fees may lead to the termination of your enrolment.
-8 We routinely make changes to our Courses.
-We only do this where we are required to or we think it will be beneficial to you.
-We will work with you so that you understand the change and if you do not agree to them we will work with you to find an appropriate solution.
-This may involve a refund and/or supporting you to continue your studies elsewhere.
-We may choose not to run a course if we consider there to be insufficient students.